jensv/2014-07-28-stanford/novice/shell/01-filedir.md

 > it refers to the root directory.
 When it appears *inside* a name,
 > it's just a separator.

-Let's see what's in Vlad's home directory by running `ls`, which stands for "listing":
+Let's see what's in my home directory by running `ls`, which stands for "listing":

 ~~~